 Although IARC classified MF as "possibly carcinogenic to humans" based upon pooling of the results from several epidemiologic studies, IARC further stated that the evidence suggesting an association between childhood leukemia and residential MF levels is "limited," with "inadequate" support for a relation to any other cancers.
 The WHO Task Group concluded "the evidence related to childhood leukemia is not strong enough to be considered causal" (WHO, 2007).
+A review by the Scientific Committee on Emerging and Newly Identified Health Risks of the European Union in 2015 concluded that research published up to 2014 did not confirm any adverse health effects from EMF exposure.

-The Connecticut Department of Public Health (DPH) has produced an EMF Health Concerns Fact Sheet (May 2007) that incorporates the conclusions of national and international health panels.
+The Connecticut Department of Public Health (DPH) has produced an EMF Health Concerns Fact Sheet (April 2008) that incorporates the conclusions of national and international health panels.
 The fact sheet states that while "the current scientific evidence provides no definitive answers as to whether EMF exposure can increase health risks, there is enough uncertainty that some people may want to reduce their exposure to EMF."